String Quartets (Schoenberg): String Quartet No. 1, Op. 7

-String Quartet No. 2, op.
+String Quartet No. 2, Op.
 10

 This work in four movements was written during a very emotional time in Schoenberg's life.
 Though it bears the dedication "to my wife", it was written during Mathilde Schoenberg's affair with their friend and neighbour, artist Richard Gerstl, in 1908.
 It was first performed by the Rosé Quartet and the soprano Marie Gutheil-Schoder.

 The second movement quotes the Viennese folk song, "O du lieber Augustin".
-The third and fourth movements are quite unusual for a string quartet, as they also include a soprano singer, using poetry written by Stefan George.
+As musical settings of Stefan George's poetry, the third and fourth movements feature a soprano; a 1914 Vossische Zeitung critic called this innovation in genre Beethovenian (alluding to the Symphony No. 9, a choral symphony).

 On setting George, Schoenberg himself later wrote, "I was inspired by poems of Stefan George, the German poet, to compose music to some of his poems and, surprisingly, without any expectation on my part, these songs showed a style quite different from everything I had written before. … New sounds were produced, a new kind of melody appeared, a new approach to expression of moods and characters was discovered."

 The string quartet is in four movements: